FirefoxMetzger/async-tamer/README.md

 # Actually, I'm good.
 ```

-The one exception are functions in an `AsyncScope`.
-Since the result is delayed
+The one special case are functions in an `AsyncScope`.
+Here, you consume results
-(and you get a `DelayedResult`) the exception is too.
-Like the result, the
-exception may arrive at any time after it was scheduled which would cause
-problems if your program is currently not ready to handle the exception.
-Therefore, contrary to normal exceptions, the exception from a `DelayedResult`
-is not raised immediately.
-Instead, it is raised when you explicitly wait for
+using `DelayedResult.value` but handle exceptions when waiting for a result via
-the result via `DelayedResult.block()` or via `await delayed_result` depending
+`DelayedResult.block()` or via `await delayed_result`.
+This is deliberate since
-on the current context.
+any code following the above statements can now assert that the result has
+_successfully_ arrived.

-The implicit await at the end of an `AsyncScope` acts as a catch-all that raises any
+The implicit await at the end of an `AsyncScope` acts as a catch-all that raises
-exception that you don't wait for explicitly.
-This ensures that no exception is
+any exceptions that you don't wait for explicitly.
+This ensures that no exception
-forgotten and that your program doesn't continue in a broken state.
+is left behind and that your program doesn't produce unintended side-effects.

 ```python
 from tamer import tamed, AsyncScope